 Complications can include inflammation of the lining of the rectum (proctitis), or sores that could result in scarring of the eye, mouth, anus, urethra or other body part.

 We do not know if mpox causes long-term health problems.

-If you start experiencing symptoms, even if they are mild, talk to your health care provider.
+If you have symptoms that could be mpox, even if they are mild, talk to your health care provider.
 If you do not have a health care provider, call 311 or search the NYC Health Map.
 A provider will check your symptoms and may order testing for mpox and other infections.
 Testing for mpox involves a provider taking a swab of a sore.
-Your provider can also prescribe treatment and pain management, if necessary.
+Your provider can prescribe treatment and pain management, if necessary.

 For more information on care, treatment and the precautions you should take to keep yourself and others safe, visit What to Do When Sick.

 These resources show data and cases from the mpox outbreak in NYC from May to December, 2022.
-Data include confirmed and probable cases of people who live in NYC.
+Data show confirmed and probable cases of mpox among people who live in NYC.
 Cases of people who primarily reside outside of NYC are not included.